eclipse-kuksa/kuksa-databroker/README.md

 However, VSS does not define how these signals are to be collected and managed within a vehicle, nor does it prescribe how other components in the vehicle can read or write signal values from and to the tree.

 **Kuksa Databroker** is a resource efficient implementation of the VSS signal tree and is intended to be run within a vehicle on a microprocessor based platform.
-It allows applications in the vehicle to interact with the vehicle's sensors and actuators using a uniform, high level gRPC API for querying signals, updating current and target values of sensors and actuators and getting notified about changes to signals of interest.
+It allows applications in the vehicle to interact with the vehicle's sensors and actuators using a uniform, high level gRPC API for querying signals, updating values of sensors and actuators and getting notified about changes to signals of interest.

 <!-- black box diagram -- inputs/outputs -->